IDEA-Research-Group/PoC-instance-metamodel-mapper/README.md

 `docker-compose up -d nginx mysql php-fpm workspace redis`

 This command will build and download all you need to set the docker environment.
+After this, you will need to run the migrations of the project to prepare MySQL with the structure of the Metamodel.
+To do this, first of all you'll need to access the command line of the laravel project.
+Use following command for this purpose:

+`docker-compose exec workspace bash`

+Now, you'll see something like `var/www` at the beginning of your terminal and you can run commands that belong to laravel.
+To run migrations simply type:

+`php artisan migrate`

-You'll need to use this tool with an Oracle database running in your system.
+You'll need also to use this tool with an Oracle database running in your system.
 If you want to use it also with docker, you can use this image `wnameless/oracle-xe-11g:16.04`.

 Note that if you have some of those services already running in your system for any other purposes, you might need to adapt your `.env` file to ensure ports and configurations of the services have no conflict.